mikependon/RepoDB.NET/pages/classes/converter.md

 Below are the properties available from this class.

-- `ConversionType` - is used as a conversion type when converting the instance of `DbDataReader` object into its destination .NET CLR types.
+- `ConversionType` - is used as a conversion type when converting an instance of `DbDataReader` object into its destination .NET CLR types.
 The default value is [ConversionType.Default](/enumeration/conversiontype).
+- `EnumDefaultDatabaseType` - is used as a default equivalent database type of an enumeration if it is being used as a parameter to the execution of any non-entity-based operations (i.e.: [ExecuteScalar](/operation/executescalar), [ExecuteNonQuery](/operation/executenonquery) and [ExecuteReader](/operation/executereader)).

 #### Methods